 Some 3D printers use their own slicing software that you can import your files into, which is a double-edged sword.
 If that software is smooth and reliable, you’re in luck, and the printing process will take just a few minutes.

-On the other hand, if the print software is all glitchy and keeps freezing, I recommend just staying away from that printer because print software issues are frustrating, and it’s not easy to work around them during a print job.
+On the other hand, if the print software is all glitchy and keeps freezing, I recommend just staying away from that printer because print software issues are frustrating, and it’s not easy to work around them during a quality print job.

-Going for a 3D printer that uses USB connectivity is crucial.
-Whether you’re designing your own miniatures or already have ones ready to print, they’re most likely stored on your computer, right?
+Going for a quality 3D printer that uses USB connectivity is crucial.
+Whether you’re designing your own quality miniatures or already have ones ready to print, they’re most likely stored on your computer, right?
 The easiest way to connect any device to a PC or a laptop is through a USB port because you’ll have immediate access to the files you need.

 Also, some 3D printers accept an SD card, which is an excellent option if you’re more comfortable using SD cards.
 Moreover, you can check out our guide on how you can print using a Samsung tablet.

-Now that you’ve reached this part of the article, you should have a clear idea of what you need in your next 3D printer, and maybe you’ve come up with a final decision on the best 3D printer for miniatures that fits your needs.
+Now that you’ve reached this part of the article, you should have a clear idea of what quality you need in your next 3D printer, and maybe you’ve come up with a final decision on the best 3D printer for miniatures that fits your quality needs.
 In case you could still use a little more guidance, here’s a quick recap of my top picks.